MohamedSaidSallam/git-aliases/README.md

 # Git Aliases

 This is my personal git aliases I use.
 Some I picked up, some created and some stolen from [durdn](https://github.com/durdn/cfg/blob/master/.gitconfig) (Check him out.
-He has a lot of cool aliases that I don't fit my use cases but might fit yours).
+He has a lot of cool aliases that don't fit my use cases but might fit yours).

 Feel free to read through them in [.gitconfig](.gitconfig) (I gave a description for some of them in [#What they do?](#what-they-do)).
 Or go straight to [adding them](#how-to-use) to your config file.